Credit Unions Fall Behind

 Younger consumers are not big fans of credit unions.
 They are finding less value in credit unions as they get older, acquire more assets and their expectations concerning digital capabilities shift.
 They will switch for a superior mobile banking app and a superior online banking website.
 These are areas where the bigger banks excel and credit unions must improve.

 Credit Unions have a significant opportunity to attract younger members.
-Better customer service, better interest rates, and support for their community are driving youger customers to move bank.
+Better customer service, better interest rates, and support for their community are driving younger customers to move bank.
 This presents a major opportunity for credit unions to connect with these customers around a message of commitment to service, favourable rates, and a sense of community.

 6 Opportunities

-Social Impact: Younger customers are more value-conscious than older generations, subject to swithcing to support their communities, more likely to purchase goods or services from businesses that prioritize social and environmental responsibility and commitment to strengthening communities, protecting consumers, and ensuring financial inclusion.
+Social Impact: Younger customers are more value-conscious than older generations, subject to switching to support their communities, more likely to purchase goods or services from businesses that prioritize social and environmental responsibility and commitment to strengthening communities, protecting consumers, and ensuring financial inclusion.

 Digital Channels.
 Beyond standard banking functions, younger consumers do their research and are influenced online.
-Financial inclusion is a big issue and opportunity to embed content and servcies that help customers understand their money and support strong habits, building credibility as stewards of financial well-being.
+Financial inclusion is a big issue and opportunity to embed content and services that help customers understand their money and support strong habits, building credibility as stewards of financial well-being.

 Personalisation: Develop distinctive, targeted loyalty and rewards programs, that back up the story around community, social impact and financial inclusion.